Jiggs004/P1.Jigar.Patel/README.md

   1. Users stand between elevators.
   2. Accidently pressing multiple buttons instead of pressing one button to take the users to their desired floor.
-  3. Users may hit the buttons which causes the elevator to travel more than it needs to.
+  3. Users may hit the buttons unintentionally which causes the elevator to travel more than it needs to.

 Sketch